 Under PURA’s oversight, electricity has been deregulated in Connecticut since 2000.
 There are 2 deregulated utilities in the state, United Illuminating (UI) and Eversource (formerly Connecticut Light and Power or CTL&P).

 Deregulation means that you can shop for the generation portion (supply) of your electricity bill, instead of paying the SSO rate to your utility.

 Your local utility, UI or Eversource, continues to read your meter, deliver power, respond in the case of an electrical emergency or outage, and issue your bill.
 But when you shop for an electricity supplier in CT, you can choose from fixed rate plans, electricity + extra stuff (incentives) or renewable green energy.

 PURA’s has 4 areas of responsibility:

-- Review filings from 2 deregulated electric utilities, The United Illuminating Company (UI) and Eversource (formerly Connecticut Light & Power or CTL&P).
+- Review filings from 2 deregulated electric utilities, The United Illuminating Company (UI) and Eversource (formerly Connecticut Light and Power).
 These filings include transmission and distribution rates, cost of service, and other CT rate cases to set your Standard Service Offer (SSO) rate.
 The SSO is the electric rate you will pay if you do not shop for a CT electricity supplier.